tulayang/asyncmysql/README.md

 ## Features

-* an incremental (MySQL protocol) packet parser which is independent from IO tools
 * single SQL statement in one query
 * multiple SQL statements in one query
 * big data query via streaming oprations (TODO)
 * connection pool (TODO)
+* an incremental (MySQL protocol) packet parser which is independent from IO tools zzzzzz

 ### Query with a single statement: